Splunk Security

 4. Support compliance requirements and provide compliance reporting.

 Splunk ES can complete these activities by gathering and turning unstructured data into valuable meaning.
-For example, to understand the evidence of an attack and the movement of an attack in an organization, we need to turn to machine data.
+For example, we need to turn to machine data to understand the evidence of an attack and its movement in an organization.

-Armed with that data, security teams can remediate known threats better and proactively respond to new threats in real time to minimize any potential damage to the organization.
+Armed with that data, security teams can better remediate known threats and proactively respond to new threats in real-time to minimize potential damage to the organization.

 Data can come in many forms, such as standard logs.
-So, by ingesting your application logs into Splunk SIEM, you can determine what, for example, is the latency in your application or what the raw error rate of your web server is.
+So, by ingesting your application logs into Splunk SIEM, you can determine, for example, your application’s latency or your web server’s raw error rate.
 This can be carried out by using a simple SPL query against the.

-Then, we have a security use case, which is our main concern.
+Then, we have a security use case, our main concern.
 Machine data can tell you where a specific attack is coming from or how many login attempts result from invalid user names.

 This is where Splunk SIEM comes into play, and it can take any data and create an intelligent, searchable index—adding structure to previously unstructured data.
 This will allow you to extract all sorts of insights, which can be helpful for security and user behavior monitoring.
 In the case of Splunk Enterprise Security ( Splunk ES ), it helps you know your data very quickly.
 Splunk is a big data platform for machine data.
 It collects raw unstructured data and converts them into searchable events.